asquare14/Git-Cheat-Sheet/main.md

 `$ git reset --hard testBranch@{1}`

-### Checking difference between any two particular commits
+### Checking the difference between any two particular commits

 `$ git diff <commit-id> <commit-id>`
  - To check difference between any two commits by using their commit id.
 One can also use short git commit id which is provided by using `$ git log --oneline'` command